mwallis5110/Progressive_Budget_HW_19/README.md

 #### [Email](#email)<br>

 ## Installation Instructions
 In order to initialize the program, users should open it in an integrated terminal and type "npm i".
 This will install the required dependencies.
-Then, typing "node index.js" will initialize the program.
+Then, typing "nodemon server.js" will initialize the program.
+To test offline functionality, simply turn off any internet connection.
 Please note, the program requires Node.js to run.

 ## Using the Program
-After initializing the program, users will be prompted to select an action and then input employee data with the command line.
-Entering this data will save it to the underlying database.
+After initializing the program, users will be prompted to input income or expenditures.
+The app will keep track of these automatically

 ## License